Legal assistance for review of detention

 In Ankara, especially in legal aid appointments to removal centres, the power of attorney fee needs to be paid either by the client or by an NGO due to a change of the application of the 1st Administrative Court.
 In the past lawyers have paid it themselves because UTBA project reimbursement is too slow.
 At least one bar association does not appoint lawyers in deportation cases for this reason.[12]

-UNHCR has run several workshops with removal centres, PMM, and bar associations on issues such as lawyers’ problems, lack of interpreters, access to removal centers, and refugees’ access to legal aid.
-UNHCR also supports removal centres with internal monitoring mechanisms and information provision for asylum seekers when they first come to removal centres.
-The EU Delegation has a project to provide legal aid support to removal centers in and around İzmir and provide mentoring support to young lawyers.
-Interpreters, social workers and psychologists have been employed by removal centres in the framework of this project.[13]
+UNHCR continued to run several workshops with removal centres, PMM, and bar associations on issues such as lawyers’ problems, access to removal centers, and refugees’ access to legal aid.
+UNHCR also supports removal centres with internal monitoring mechanisms and information provision for asylum seekers when they first come to removal centres.[15]

 [1] Article 68(8) LFIP.